 This not only gives them time to learn to play happily on their own while I get stuff done.
 It also teaches them that rest is just as important as working hard.
 This is a lesson I think we, as adults, should probably re-learn too!

 Importance of Family.

 This one is hugely important and worth the time and effort it may take to help these habits sink in.
-From teaching kids how to look both ways before crossing the street, to not talking to (or going with) strangers, keeping safe and making safe choices can be one of the most important habits you can instill in your child.
+From teaching kids how to look both ways before crossing the street to not talking to (or going with) strangers, keeping safe and making safe choices can be one of the most important habits you can instill in your child.

 I think it’s important to encourage the habit of learning in our children.
 If you think about it, no matter how old we get, we never stop learning.
-Whether it’s learning from a book or learning from an experience or a conversation.
-A child is constantly processing new information.
+Whether it’s learning from a book or learning from an experience or a conversation, a child is constantly processing new information.

 Teaching our kids good and healthy habits while they’re young is one of the greatest gifts we, as their parents, can give them.
 Presenting habits can take a lot of time and effort on our part.
 Once the habit has taken root, it will be hard to break.
-The end reward for our efforts will be so worth it . . . for us and for our kiddos!
+But, the end reward for our efforts will be so worth it . . . for us and our kiddos!